 Good self-care improves your health and wellbeing.

-A big part of an annual checkup is your lifestyle.
 Your lifestyle effects your health risks which is why medical doctors ask so many questions about your day-to-day life.

 Self-care assessments become more important with age because the risk of something going wrong increases with each lap around the sun.
 Small lifestyle tweaks can often make a big difference in your health and how you feel.
 I’ve started doing my own self-care assessment on or around my birthday.
 Birthdays are a hard day to forget since they often involve a celebration.